tumido/llm-d-deployer/quickstart/README-minikube.md

 - [Kustomize – official install docs](https://kubectl.docs.kubernetes.io/installation/kustomize/)
 - [kubectl – install & setup](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 You can use the installer script that installs all the required dependencies.
+This does not install CUDA components.

 ```bash
 ./install-deps.sh